 0 Comments

+I will upload a few pics I took today and write some text around them.
+It is very challenging for me to organise words into sentences, paragraphs etc. I have impairments with bipolar 1 disorder and post-traumatic disorder (PTSD), which affect my cognition and communication.
 Below is a painting I did a few years ago, processing in an elevated/mixed mood episode with bipolar disorder and post-traumatic stress disorder (PTSD).
 Hot Air: Rise Above It.
 I wrote a story to go with it, intended as children's stories but it is also for adults.
 I might develop it further if I want something to do (already have lots of creative projects).
 I have published exactly how I wrote it in a single session including notes and mistakes below (with no alterations).
 This is the first draft that hasn't been composted yet.
 The story came to me after doing the painting.

 Several times in my life, I have been told that I am 'too honest'.
 Lying makes me feel extremely uncomfortable.
 Over the past few years, I have been working on an semi-autobiographical fiction book called Pet Purpose.
 I see it as semi-autobiographical because it is telling my story in disguise.